0xPolygon/polygon-cli/doc/polycli_loadtest.md

                                                s, store - Store bytes in a dynamic byte array t, transaction - Send transactions
                                                v3, uniswapv3 - Perform UniswapV3 swaps (default [t])
-      --output-mode string                     Format mode for summary output (json | text) (default "text") --priority-gas-price uint                Specify Gas Tip Price in the case of EIP-1559 --private-key string                     The hex encoded private key that we'll use to send transactions (default "42b6e34dc21598a807dc19d7784c71b2a7a01f6480dc6f58258f78e539f1a1fa")
+      --nonce uint                             Use this flag to manually set the starting nonce --output-mode string                     Format mode for summary output (json | text) (default "text") --priority-gas-price uint                Specify Gas Tip Price in the case of EIP-1559 --private-key string                     The hex encoded private key that we'll use to send transactions (default "42b6e34dc21598a807dc19d7784c71b2a7a01f6480dc6f58258f78e539f1a1fa")